vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 ---
-title: Filtering Records
+title: Filtering rows
 description: >-
-  This chapter builds on the first by teaching you not only how to select and summarize columns of interest, but to filter tables for records satisfying some criteria of interest.
+  This chapter builds on the first by teaching you how to filter tables for rows satisfying some criteria of interest.
 You'll learn how to use basic comparison operators, combine multiple criteria, match patterns in text, and much more.

 --- type:PlainMultipleChoiceExercise lang:sql xp:50 key:bfc80ff2e5
 ## Filtering results

 Congrats on finishing the first chapter!
-You now know how to select, summarize and alias columns.
-This chapter will focus on filtering your results to make them more specific.
+You now know how to select columns and perform basic counts.
+This chapter will focus on filtering your results.

-In SQL, the `WHERE` keyword allows you to filter both text and numeric records based on certain conditions.
+In SQL, the `WHERE` keyword allows you to filter based on both text and numeric values in a table.
 There are a few different comparison operators you can use:

 - `=` equal
 - `<>` not equal
 - `<` less than
 - `>` greater than
-- `<` less than or equal to
+- `<=` less than or equal to
 - `>=` greater than or equal to

 For example, you can filter text records such as `title`.
-The following code selects any films with the title 'Metropolis':
+The following code returns all films with the title 'Metropolis':

 ```
 SELECT title